NOTICE OF ADOPTION

 Permit Application Procedures:

-- All permit requests must be submitted, with the application fee, to the Auditor’s Office.
-A permit decision will be made within sixty (60) days of application.
+b.
+All permit requests must be submitted, with the application fee, to the Auditor’s Office.
+A permit decision will be made within 60 days of application.

-- A certification that the location of the prospective medical establishment is not within one thousand (1,000) feet of a public or private school, including day care facilities with more than twenty-one (21) children;
+c.
+A certification that the location of the prospective medical establishment is not within one-thousand feet (1,000 feet) of a public or private school, including day care facilities with more than 21 children;

-- The name and date of birth of each principal officer and board member of the prospective medical cannabis establishment;
+d.
+The name and date of birth of each principle officer and board member of the prospective medical cannabis establishment;

-- A certification that the employees of the prospective medical cannabis establishment are over the age of twenty-one (21) years;
+f.
+A certification that the employees of the prospective medical cannabis establishment are over the age of 21 years;

-- A current background check for each officer, board member, agent, volunteer, or employee associated with or working in the prospective medical cannabis establishment;
+g.
+A current background check for each officer, board member, agent, volunteer or employee associated with or working in the prospective medical cannabis establishment;

-- An application fee of $50,000.00 may be paid in two (2) payments, with half of the fee at the time the application and the remainder in the end of the first year.
+k.
+An application fee of $50,000.00 may be paid in two payments, with half of the fee of the time the application and the remainder in the end of the first year.

 Any application for a license as provided in this ordinance shall be made on forms prescribed by the County.
 The application shall contain information required by the County and necessary to determine the eligibility of the applicant.

 Any applicant for a new cannabis establishment/facility, shall submit an application to the County.
 The applicant shall submit the required fee along with the application.
 The County may approve the application if the applicant is determined to be suitable to hold the license and the proposed location is suitable.
-If an application is rejected, the application fee will be refunded minus county costs.
+An application shall contain the state applications and approval prior to the application being deemed complete.

-The governing body may reject an application for new medical cannabis establishment/facility if:
+The governing body may reject an application for a new medical cannabis establishment/facility if:

-- The governing body determines the applicant has failed to comply with SDCL § 34-20G or has a history of violating the State’s rules governing medical cannabis establishments or county ordinances or on zoning regarding medical cannabis establishments.
+(2) The governing body determines the applicant has failed to comply with 34-20G or has a history of violating the State’s rules governing medical cannabis establishments or county ordinances or on zoning regarding medical cannabis establishments.

 Any application for the reissuance of a cannabis establishment/facility may be approved by the County without a hearing unless, in the past year, the licensee or one or more of the licensee's employees have been subjected to a criminal penalty for violation of the medical cannabis establishments control law or the license has been suspended.